trallnag/ansible-roles-depot/bat/README.md

 Sets up [Bat](https://github.com/sharkdp/bat).

 Bat is installed with Homebrew.

-Bat is no kept up to date.
+It is no kept up to date.